 (7 and up)

 Clubhouse magazine is an intriguing and entertaining magazine that reinforces traditional values with hands-on activities, challenging puzzles, and exciting stories.
-(8-12 years)
+(8 to 12 years)

 SI Kids delivers the excitement, passion, and fun of sports to kids, tweens, and young teens in an action-oriented, authentic, and interactive style.

 ChopChop is filled with nutritious, great-tasting, ethnically diverse, and inexpensive recipes along with features like fun food facts, games, puzzles, and interviews.
-(8-14 years)
+(8 to 14 years)

-Brainspace magazine delves deeply into the topics kids love: space, Earth sciences, biology, math, technology and more.
-(8 to 14)
+Brainspace magazine delves deeply into the thought-provoking topics that kids love: space, Earth sciences, biology, math, technology and more.

 With great content like news, nature, sports, history, fiction, and science, Boys’ Life seeks to entertain and inspire boys to open their eyes to the joyous world of reading.
-(9-12 years)
+(9 to 12 years)

-Loaded with quizzes, comics, tech news, expert interviews, inventions, and more, OWL highlights science, technology, engineering, art, and math in a fun and engaging way.
-(9-13 years)
+Loaded with quizzes, comics, tech news, interviews, inventions, and more, OWL highlights science, technology, engineering, art, and math in a fun and engaging way.
+(9 to 13 years)

 With articles, folk tales, and hands-on projects, Faces magazine takes young readers around the world for an honest and unbiased view of how children in other regions live.
-(9-14 years)
+(9 to 14 years)

 With stories about important American events and places, Cobblestone takes kids on a journey through history, designed to excite their imaginations and bring the past to life!
-(9-14 years)
+(9 to 14 years)

-Muse is perfect for readers who are interested in science, history, and the arts.
+Muse is perfect for readers interested in science, history, and the arts.
 Articles from award-winning authors are accompanied by high-quality illustration and photography.
-(9-14 years)
+(9 to 14 years)

 WorldTeen is a print and online experience that engages young teens with the truth in a way that helps them pursue the kind of life God intends for them to live.
-(9-18 years)
+(9 to 18 years)

 Make magazine publishes tested projects, skill-building tutorials, in-depth reviews and inspirational stories, accessible by all ages and skill ranges.
-(9-18 years)
+(9 to 18 years)